threelittlemonkeys/cnn-classification-pytorch/README.md

-# CNNs for Text Classification in PyTorch
+# CNNs for Text Classification

 A PyTorch implementation of Convolutional Neural Networks (CNNs) for text classification.